JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/merging.md

 2. For each Block in the queue:
    1. Get the Creation from the Block, passing any current known Args
    2. Store that Block's Creation
-   3. If a [runner mode](../apis/runners#modes) is specified, additionally generate the approprate Block Creations
+   3. If a [runtime mode](./modes) is specified, additionally generate the approprate Block Creations
    4. If the Block specified new addons for any other Blocks:
       1. Add those Blocks to the queue of Blocks to re-run
 3. Merge all Block Creations together